DimVai/Get-data-from-Google-Sheets/readme.md

 ## **CAUTION: In order for the `DimSheet.js` to work properly**
 * Labels (first row) must have unique, non-empty values.
-* In order to work with objects, IDs (first column) must have unique, non-empty values.
+* In order to work with named objects (`asNamedObjects`), the first column must contain unique values that will be used as ID's, non-empty values.
+If you do not need named objects, this is not mandatory.
 * Remember to have/set the right **data types** in your SpreadSheet.
 If a column has mixed type data (for example strings, numbers, booleans etc), Google Sheet may not send everything, so some values will be `null`.
 This is not DimSheet's fault, it is a feature of Google Sheets.
 You can see what type Google Sheet has provided using `GoogleSheet.columnTypes`.
 If you have a problem with mixed types, you can try to set "*plain text*" as the data type of the column in your Google Sheet.